Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Preparing Fresh Lion’s Mane for Cooking

-Store your fresh Lion’s Mane mushrooms in a single layer in a paper bag.
+Store your fresh lion’s mane mushrooms in a single layer in a paper bag.
 Keep these in the refrigerator for up to a week, depending on the freshness when you purchased them.
 The mushrooms will begin to brown as they become less fresh.

-Do not use a water bath or otherwise “wash” the fresh Lion’s Mane with water.
+Do not use a water bath or otherwise “wash” the fresh lion’s mane mushrooms with water.
 It will absorb too much liquid.
 Instead, brush any dirt off your mushroom with a dry sponge or soft brush.
-Since you will be buying organic mushrooms, you do not need to worry about “washing” this furry fungi.
-Tear off any overly brown bits and you’re ready to cook!

 See our 4 recipes for fresh Lion’s Mane mushrooms here.